270aldo/ngx.agents/memory-bank/progress.md

   - ✅ Biometrics Insight Engine
   - ✅ Orchestrator
 - ✅ Comprehensive documentation of vision capabilities
-- 🔄 Voice command processing (planned)
+- ✅ Voice processing implementation:
+  - ✅ STTClient for Speech-to-Text conversion
+  - ✅ TTSClient for Text-to-Speech synthesis
+  - ✅ EmotionAnalyzer for detecting emotions in voice
+  - ✅ VoiceProcessor integrating STT, TTS, and emotion analysis
+  - ✅ VoiceAdapter for simplified interface to voice capabilities
+  - ✅ Comprehensive error handling and circuit breaker patterns
+  - ✅ Mock mode for development and testing
+  - ✅ Caching for frequently used TTS phrases
+  - ✅ Unit tests and demonstration script
 - 🔄 Document analysis capabilities (planned)
-- 🔄 Performance optimization (planned)
+- 🔄 Performance optimization for real-time use (planned)

 ## Key Milestones and Timeline